-The Officers of CDC are arranged in 4 directorates.
-Each of these is headed by a Director who reports directly to the Chief Executive.
+The Officers of CDC are arranged in 5 Directorates.
+Each of these is headed by an Executive Director who reports directly to the Chief Executive.
 The Council's current management structure can be viewed on the Council's website.

 8. Members of the public.